-The Hazardous Materials Disclosure Program's primary function is to help emergency responders identify, monitor, and assist businesses using or storing hazardous materials, helping to reduce the probability of accidents involving such materials.
-Having this information helps the City handle emergency incidents more effectively, which will reduce the impact of emergency incidents involving hazardous materials on surrounding businesses, public safety staff, and the neighboring community.
-As the City's primary emergency response organization, the Huntington Beach Fire Department manages the Hazardous Materials Disclosure program within the city limits.
+The Hazardous Material Business Plan (HMBP) program's primary function is to help emergency responders identify, monitor, and assist businesses using or storing hazardous materials.
+This program provides information necessary for first responders to prevent or mitigate damage to public health and safety and to the environment.
+Having this information helps the City handle emergency incidents more effectively, which will reduce the impact of incidents involving hazardous materials on surrounding businesses, public safety staff, and the neighboring community.
+Additionally, it satisfies federal and state Community Right-To-Know laws.

 General Questions and Answers